 Is spaghetti squash healthy?
 Somewhat.
 While it is not packed with nutrients like many other winter squashes, spaghetti squash is considered a low-calorie, lower-carb source of fiber.

-How to Select Spaghetti Squash
+How to Select It

 Choose a spaghetti squash that is heavy for its size, with few blemishes, a firmly intact stem, and no soft spots or visible wrinkles.